Redefining Technology

 D.Automated scheduling

-How effectively are we aligning AI with regulatory requirements for grid reliability?
+How effectively are we aligning AI initiatives with regulatory requirements for grid reliability in the energy sector?

 5/6